 Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
-The required information will include a PHA-designated reexamination form as well as supporting documents or forms related to the family's income, expenses, and family composition.
+The required information will include a PHA-designated reexamination form as well as supporting documentation related to the family's income, expenses, and family composition.

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+Any required documents or information that the family is unable to provide at the time of the interview or any stated deadline must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.

-If the family does not provide the required documents or information within the required time period (plus any extensions), the family will be sent a notice of termination (See Chapter 12).
+If the family does not provide the required documents or information within the required time frame (plus any extensions), the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.